How to collaborate remotely on the same project in different DAWs

 Step 1: We’re starting with a dark, tense track made from a couple of synth pulses and assorted percussion parts.
 Note that we’ve got an output channel strip of effects which is hyping the overall mix substantially.
 If we’re just printing a stereo reference file, no problem, but it’ll cause problems when we start stemming.

 Step 2: We’re going to ‘record’ (or ‘bounce’, ‘render’ or ‘export’, depending on your chosen DAW) each of our stems through the output channel, so we need to bypass our output channel effects.
 Otherwise each one will be loudness maximised, which is unnecessary and a sonic disadvantage to the individual mix elements.

 Step 3: Solo each sound to render each individually either in real-time or offline.
-Be sure to render everything from the same point (ideally a bar before any audio starts) and that you add some ‘empty’ bars at the end to avoid clipping effects tails prematurely.
 Here’s a bar-long sample of each stem.